Giants hold on in 9th to beat Padres 4-2

 UP NEXT

-Padres: LHP Matt Strahm (2-5, 4.03 ERA) is expected to come off the injured list to start against the Rockies in the opener of a four-game series at Colorado on Thursday.
+Padres: LHP Matt Strahm (2-5, 4.03 ERA) is expected to come off the injured list to start against the Rockies in the opener of a four-game series Thursday at Colorado.
 Strahm has been out with a left rib strain.

-Giants: LHP Drew Pomeranz (1-6, 7.16 ERA) tries to get his rocky season back on course against Milwaukee on Friday.
+Giants: LHP Drew Pomeranz (1-6, 7.16 ERA) tries to get his rocky season back on course Friday against Milwaukee.
 Pomeranz is winless in his last five starts and has the seventh-highest ERA among pitchers with at least 40 innings.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports